kai-niemi/chaos/README.md

 A brief description of the workload which is concurrently updating the same account table with an overlapping set of keys.

+### Lost Update Workload

-It concurrently executes the following statements (at minimum 4) using explicit transactions and N threads:
+This workload concurrently executes the following statements (at minimum 4) using explicit transactions and N threads:

     BEGIN;